Seasonal Decompose

 Code Implementation

 Here’s how we can put this into practice.
 Below is a code snippet to retrieve stock market data from August 2019 up to the current date for BBCA.
-Get ready—we’re about to dive into an exciting journey of exploration and analysis!
+Get ready—we’re about to dive into an exciting journey of exploration and analysis!data

 variable :